arranf/arranf.github.io/docs/cv/README.md

 **2016**

 I produced a web interface (Rust/Angular 1) to queue jobs for ExpoSE.js, a JavaScript symbolic execution engine.
-I also added multiple modes of serialization to ExpoSE.js and identified a bug which led to a pull request in Samsung’s Jalangi2’s analysis framework.
+I also added multiple modes of serialization to ExpoSE.js and identified and wrote a PR to fix a bug in Samsung’s JavaScript analysis framework.

 **2017**

 I added features to ExpoSE.js to help users analyse line coverage and to provide preliminary support for creating new paths when accessing objects.
 I also performed case studies on popular NPM libraries to identify causes of concretization which helped inform my third year project work on ExpoSE.js.

 <skills :list="['Rust', 'GDB', 'Z3', 'SMT', 'Angular 1', 'JavaScript', 'Node.js', 'Bash']" />

 </block>

 <block title="Spark Development Network" subtitle="Internship" years="Summer 2016">